-The jurisdictional program boundary includes the GHG sources and carbon pools that are accounted for under a jurisdictional program and any projects and lower-level jurisdictional programs nested into it.
-Nested projects and lower-level jurisdictional programs may account for additional GHG sources and carbon pools as standalone projects and jurisdictional programs respectively.
+The jurisdictional program boundary includes the GHG sources and carbon pools that are accounted for under a jurisdictional program.

-- 3.10.1 The relevant carbon pools for REDD activities are aboveground biomass, belowground biomass, litter, dead wood, harvested wood products (HWP), and soil. - 3.10.2 Aboveground and belowground biomass shall always be accounted for.
-Jurisdictional proponents shall determine which other carbon pools and GHG sources are accounted for in accordance with Sections 3.10.3-3.10.5. - 3.10.3 Specific other carbon pools and GHG sources are deemed de minimis and do not need to be accounted for where together the omitted decrease in carbon stocks (in carbon pools) and
+- 3.10.1 The relevant carbon pools for REDD activities are aboveground biomass, belowground biomass, litter, dead wood, harvested wood products (HWP), and soil.8 - 3.10.2 Aboveground and belowground biomass shall always be accounted for.
+Jurisdictional proponents shall determine which other carbon pools and GHG sources are accounted for in accordance with Sections 3.10.3-3.10.5. - 3.10.3 Specific other carbon pools and GHG sources are deemed de minimis and do not need to be accounted for where together the omitted decrease in carbon stocks (in carbon pools) and increase in GHG emissions (from GHG sources) amounts to less than 10 percent9 of the estimated total GHG emissions from the FREL over the jurisdictional FREL validity period. - 3.10.4 The inclusion of other carbon pools and sources of GHG emissions shall be conservative.
+Where program implementation risks decreasing pools or increasing emissions beyond the de minimis threshold, relative to the jurisdictional FREL, such pools and sources shall be included.
+Harvested wood products may be excluded where timber harvest is negligible, or where its exclusion is demonstrably more conservative than its inclusion.
+Soil organic carbon may be optionally included, but it is conservative to exclude.
+Specific carbon pools and GHG sources do